Tasman Highway

 The Tasman Highway (or A3) is a highway in Tasmania, Australia.
-Like the Midland Highway, it connects the major cities of Hobart and Launceston – however it takes a different route, via the north-eastern and eastern coasts of the state.
-The Highway also acts as a major commuter road to Hobart residents living on the eastern side of the Derwent River.
+Just like the Midland Highway, it connects the major cities of Hobart and Launceston, however it takes a different route, via the north-eastern and eastern coasts of the state.
+The Highway also acts as a major commuter road to Hobart residents living on the eastern side of the River Derwent.
 The designation "Tasman Highway" arises from its location facing the Tasman Sea – named, like the state itself, after Abel Tasman.
 The highway is one of the longest in Tasmania – 410 km, with an average travelling time of 41/2 hours.